 Crunch.
 Crunch.
 A shovel rhythmically dug into the porous soil of the Virginia countryside.
 It was 1774 and young Thomas Jefferson was overseeing the planting of grape vines near his Monticello estate in the days before the American Revolution.
 The seeds of America’s wine industry were planted and the Monticello Wine Trail was born.

 Over 240 years later, we traveled to Charlottesville, Virginia and the Monticello Wine Trail to see just how far we’ve come since Mr. Jefferson’s time.
 As it turns out, America’s viticultural pursuits have come a long, long way.
-While a wine industry was attempted in the 18th century, Virginia’s wineries didn’t really get underway until the 1970s and 1980s.
+While starting the industry was attempted in the 18th century, Virginia’s wineries didn’t really get underway until the 1970s and 1980s.

 Our trip involved visiting six wineries in the Charlottesville/Richmond area, including those on the Monticello Wine Trail and the Heart of Virginia Wine Trail.
 We found a tremendous variety, both in terms of the quality of the wines and in the tasting experiences.